Mike Fountain

 Michael Fountain (born January 26, 1972) is a Canadian former professional ice hockey goaltender who played in the National Hockey League (NHL) with the Vancouver Canucks, Carolina Hurricanes, and Ottawa Senators.
 He also played several seasons in the American Hockey League (AHL), as well as in the Russian Superleague.
-Since retiring as a player, he currently is Assistant Coach for the Team Canada Para Hockey Team.
+Since retiring as a player, he became an Assistant Coach for the Team Canada Para Hockey Team.